ubcecon/tutorials/KNITRO.md

 ## Hints
+- If something is a linear or a quadratic constraint, define it as such.
+Constrained optimizers have a much easier time dealing with linear/quadratic constraints
+- Don't be afraid to add in extra variables with simple linear constraints or even nonlinear definitions.
+Commerical optimizers are very good at dealing with additional variables if they have a jacobian through auto-differentiation (or simply through linearity)
 - If your box bound is not a numeric literal (i.e., `x >= k` for some constant `k`), then `x` always needs to be on the left.
 That is:

 ```julia